1

 /// `#[derive_deftly(NetdocParseable)] #[deftly(netdoc(signatures))]`.

-/// ### Generated struct
+/// ### Optional attributes

-// We don't make this a generic struct because the defining module (crate)
+// We don't make NetdocParseableUnverified a generic struct because

-// will want to add verification methods, which means they must define the struct.
+// which means they must define the struct

-export NetdocSigned for struct, expect items, beta_deftly:
+export NetdocParseableUnverified for struct, meta_quoted rigorous, expect items, beta_deftly:

 // FooSignatures (type name)